What you need to know

 Not everyone who has HIV progresses to AIDS.
 With proper medical treatment, such as antiretroviral treatment (ART) someone with HIV can live a healthy, normal lifespan and reduce the chance of passing the virus to others.

 How Does Someone Get HIV?

-HIV is spread through unprotected vaginal and anal sex – and, to a much lesser degree, through oral sex* – with someone with HIV.
+HIV is spread through unprotected sexual contact with someone with HIV.

 “Unprotected” here refers to sex without condoms or the use of medications that reduce the risk of passing HIV from one person to another.
 Open mouth kissing also can present a risk, although low, if there is blood or sores in the mouth.
 Sharing needles is another (higher risk) way HIV can be spread.

 As important as knowing how someone can get HIV is knowing how someone cannot get HIV.
 HIV is NOT spread through saliva, tears, sweat or casual contact, like touching or holding hands, a kiss on the cheek, sharing glasses or plates, food, swimming pools, toilet seats, or other everyday activities.